glebsteron/colab-turi-style-transfer-coreml/README.md

-# Style Transfer for Masses with Turi Create and Google Colab
+# Style Transfer for the Masses with Turi Create and Google Colab

 Train a deep learning model for neural style transfer with 5 new styles using free Google's Colab GPU and convert the model to CoreML using Apple's Turi Create.

-See Gist for details: https://gist.github.com/glebsteron/89b282f2960f1d6c50983e516b1aab73
+Old version: colab_turi_style_transfer_coreml.ipynb

+New Version: colab_turi_style_transfer_coreml_new.ipynb